NuxtContent v2 to v3 Migration

 Then you can easily query against dateCreated variable, and so forth.

-$ Could not resolve import "#content/server" in C:\dev\JAMStart\server\routes\sitemap.xml.js using imports defined in C:\dev\JAMStart\package.json.
+$ Could not resolve import "#content/server" in ...sitemap.xml.js using imports defined in ...package.json.

-After investigation this appears to be an issue with the server/routes/sitemap.xml.js file which I had added to support the sitemap module.
-It's contents looked like this.
+In reviewing the NuxtContent documentation and investigation, this was an issue with the server/routes/sitemap.xml.js file.
+This file was added to support the sitemap NPM module site It's contents looked like this:

 import { serverQueryContent } from '#content/server'